Beaylay History, Family Crest & Coats of Arms

 Another 49 words (4 lines of text) are included under the topic Early Beaylay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beaylay family to the New World and Oceana
+Migration of the Beaylay family

 Many Scots left their country to travel to the North American colonies in search of the freedom they could not find at home.
 Of those who survived the difficult voyage, many found the freedom they so desired.
 There they could choose their own beliefs and allegiances.
 Some became United Empire Loyalists and others fought in the American War of Independence.
 The Clan societies and highland games that have sprung up in the last century have allowed many of these disparate Scots to recover their collective national identity.
 A search of immigration and passenger ship lists revealed many early settlers bearing the Beaylay name: Jo, his wife Ann, and daughter Ann Barbara Bellie all settled in Georgia in 1737; John Bellie settled in Philadelphia, Pennsylvania in 1754; James Beely settled in Virginia in 1635.